pyaf/aptos-blindness-detection/README.md

 4    0.038900

-* `198_efficientnet-b5_f1_ptest`: finetuning on previous model, this time load train.csv, add messidor (without cls 3), extract val set which has same dist as sub80.csv,
+* `198_efficientnet-b5_f1_ptest`: finetuning on previous model, this time load train.csv, add messidor (without cls 3), extracted val set which has same dist as sub80.csv,

 Funny, the optimized val qwk results in heavily skewing of thresholds: [0.49413991 0.5547372  2.45687935 4.55316238], results in higher qwk as compared to base thresholds, but with almost zero PPV, all getting classified as class 2, the majority class.
 This shows how unreliable is val set optimzation. base qwk is plateauing at 0.76